momenaboueisa/momenaboessa/README.md

  </p>
 <img src="https://github.com/momenaboessa/momenaboessa/blob/main/2-min-min.png" align="right" width=25% />

-I'm a software developer who is passionate about building everything from small business sites to rich interactive web apps.
+• I am a Software Engineer(.NET) With Two Years Of Experience Building Real-world Websites.
+• Have good problem-solving skills.
+• Have experience in asp .net technology.
+• Focus on the detail, I see things differently, and Interested in working on ambitious projects with positive people.
+• Passionate about software development.

--   💬 Ask me about: C#, ASP.NET, Entity Framework, LINQ, MSSQL, Kendo-Telerik, Blazor, Clean Code.
+-   💬 Ask me about: C#, ASP.NET (MVC | Core), Entity Framework, LINQ, MSSQL, Kendo-Telerik, Blazor, Clean Code.
 -   📫 How to reach me: momenessa594@gmail.com